V. Process and Organization

 Purpose: My purpose is to inform readers about the wide variety of consumer digital technology available in stores and to explain why the specifications for these products, expressed in numbers that average consumers don’t understand, often cause bad or misinformed buying decisions.

 Audience: My audience is my instructor and members of this class.
-Most of them are not heavy into technology except for the usual laptops, cell phones, and MP3 players, which are not topics I’m writing about.
+Most of them are not heavy into technology except for the usual laptops, tablets, and cell phones, which are not topics I’m writing about.
+Some may have smart watches, Fitbits or other fitness trackers, but they may not have chosen them or done research themselves.
 I’ll have to be as exact and precise as I can be when I explain possibly unfamiliar product specifications.
-At the same time, they’re more with it electronically than my grandparents’ VCR-flummoxed generation, so I won’t have to explain every last detail.
+At the same time, they’re more with it electronically than my grandparents’ generation, so I won’t have to explain every last detail.